Specialized Skills Training

 - Pathfinder School (ASI-F7)

-Provides special training in navigation of foreign terrain and establishing safe landing zones for Airborne Soldiers or Army aircraft.
-Effective 1 April 2011, successful completion (80% or higher) of the Pathfinder Pre-test will be required on the report date for admittance into the course.
+The Pathfinder School provides special training in navigation of foreign terrain and establishing safe landing zones for Airborne Soldiers or Army aircraft.
+Effective 1 April 2011, successful completion (80% or higher) of the Pathfinder Trains both Officers (2LT - CPT) and enlisted Soldiers, MOS: 11B, 11C, 11Z, 15Q, 88M, 92Y. (all other MOS must request a MOS waiver from USAIS) in the grades of PFC - SFC.
+Pre-test will be required on the report date for admittance into the course.

 - Ranger School (SQI-G)(Ranger Tab)